Skip to Content

 Master of Science in Nursing (Family Nurse Practitioner)

-The Master of Science in Nursing (MSN) – Family Nurse practitioner (FNP) program at the University of Mount Union is currently accepting applicants from OH, IN, KY, MI, PA, and WV.
+The Master of Science in Nursing (MSN) – Family Nurse Practitioner (FNP) program at the University of Mount Union is currently accepting applicants from OH, IN, KY, MI, PA, and WV.
 Students graduating from the MSN-FNP program are eligible to take the Family Nurse Practitioner Certification (FNP-BC)from the American Nurses Credentialing Center (ANCC), or the Family Nurse Practitioner (FNP) certification examination from the American Academy of Nurse Practitioners (AANP), and apply for licensure as an advanced practice nurse.

-The MSN-FNP program is designed to prepare students for licensure in the State of Ohio.
-If a student plans to pursue licensure as an Advanced Practice Registered Nurse (APRN) in a state other than Ohio, it is strongly advised that the student review the state’s licensure requirements.
+The MSN-FNP program is designed to prepare students for licensure in the States of OH, IN, KY, MI, PA, and WV.
+If a student plans to pursue licensure as an Advanced Practice Registered Nurse (APRN) in states other than these, it is strongly advised that the student review the state’s licensure requirements.
 For a list of individual U.S. state and territory determinations and links to state licensing boards, see State-by-State Determinations or see NC-SARA’s Nursing - Professional Licensure for additional state board information.

-5. Physical Therapy
+3. Physical Therapy

 The University of Mount Union’s Doctor of Physical Therapy program is fully accredited through the Commission on Accreditation in Physical Therapy Education (CAPTE).
 Students graduating from the program are eligible to take the National Physical Therapy Examination and apply for licensure in all states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands.